FAQ

 Aims and Objectives?

-- Increasing sense of stability, openness, and in tuning with the natural rhythms of the body and mind
+• Becoming more in turn with the natural rhythms of the body and mind

-- Ahimsa (non harming) toward oneself and other beings
+• Ahimsa (non harming) towards oneself and others

 What should I wear?